Skip to Content

 Why?

 Well, it’s one of the best places to visit in Finland in winter for a start.
-Saariselkä is located in Lapland which means you can see the northern lights in winter.
+Saariselkä is located in Finnish Lapland which means you can see the northern lights in winter.

 When you visit you have the option of staying in an igloo with a glass roof.
 So you’re sleeping under the stars.
 Sounds like the stuff of dreams right?